pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 #### Extension: `fancy_lists` ####

-Unlike standard Markdown, pandoc allows ordered list items to be marked with uppercase and lowercase letters and roman numerals, in addition to Arabic numerals.
+Unlike original Markdown, pandoc allows ordered list items to be marked with uppercase and lowercase letters and roman numerals, in addition to Arabic numerals.
 List markers may be enclosed in parentheses or followed by a single right-parentheses or period.
 They must be separated from the